 - For torn heels, our glitter treatment or glitz tip conceals damage completely.

-If you opt to clean them yourself, note we can’t be responsible for damage or unsatisfactory results.
-Order our Silk Shoe Cleaning Kit (coming soon) and follow these steps.
+If you opt to clean your silk shoes yourself, note we can’t be responsible for damage or unsatisfactory results.
+Order our AN Shoe Cleaning Kit and follow these steps.
 (See Video under our “How To” section.)

 - Do NOT use water, soap or detergent.